 CMS deploys a risk adjustment model that apportions premiums paid to all health plans according to health severity and certain demographic factors.
 The CMS risk adjustment model pays more for members whose medical history indicates they have certain medical conditions.
 Under this risk adjustment methodology, CMS calculates the risk-adjusted premium payment using diagnosis data from hospital inpatient, hospital outpatient, and physician treatment settings.
 The Company and health care providers collect, capture, and submit the necessary and available diagnosis data to CMS within prescribed deadlines.
 The Company estimates risk adjustment revenues based upon the diagnosis data submitted and expected to be submitted to CMS.
 The Company recognizes such changes when the amounts become determinable and supportable and collectability is reasonably assured.
-The estimated risk-adjusted payments due to the Company at December 31, 2014 were \$190,115 and are recorded as premiums and considerations in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The estimated risk-adjusted payments due to the Company at December 31, 2014 and 2013, were \$14,155,472 and \$14,359,624 respectively, and are recorded as uncollected premiums in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company recognized \$9,697,251 and \$(1,795,657) for changes in prior year Medicare risk factor estimates during the years ended December 31, 2014 and 2013, respectively, which is recorded as net premium income within the statutory basis statements of operations.